windan11/windan11.github.io/_posts/2018-09-09-survey-form-css-flexbox.md

 That is all to the project in terms of flexbox!
 The rest of the project is about styling your layout and appearances.

-In the second part to survey form, we will learn how to use CSS grid to layout the content inside the form.
+In the second part to survey form, we will explore how to use CSS grid to layout the content inside the form.

 Cheers,